gotlougit/course-parsing/README.md

 Hence care should be used while using the tool, and it is strongly recommended to go through the output once.

+The tool can automatically detect certain unnecessary lines in the input (lines with just a newline character, ones with just ---, etc.) but it's not perfect.

 ## Requirements

 No external modules are used; the standard packages are enough